thacherT1D/webdevstuff/Javascript_and_the_Browser/JavaScript_Events.desc.md

 });
 ```

-Now we've attached an event listener to a specific DOM node, a button on the page.
+Here we've attached an event listener to a specific DOM node, a button on the page.
 Now, we will see a `"SOMEONE CLICKED THE BUTTON!!"` alert when that particular button is pressed.
 The function passed into the event listener is an example of a callback; in this particular case, it's also referred to as an **event handler**.

-### `removeEventListener()`
+### Removing Event Listners

-You can also remove event listeners from DOM elements if you are no longer interested in the event.
+You can also remove event listeners from DOM elements with `removeEventListener()`.
 Let's return to our example from the previous section.
 After adding the event listener to the button, maybe you realize that alert messages are terrible, and decide to remove it.
 It may be tempting to write something like this in the JS console:

 ```javascript
 var button = document.querySelector("button");